pusher/realtime-web-workshop/exercises/ex-4_authenticating-users.md

 ### Use a Private Channel

 Change channel subscription to 'private-' prefix.
-If using PHP then this can can be made in `config.php`:

-    define('CHANNEL_NAME', 'private-messages');
+Since we have this defined in our config we can change it there:

+    {
+        "pusher": {
+            "channelName": "private-messages"
+        }
+    }

 Run the application and have a look at the network tab in your browser development tools.